po-trottier/hackathon-braveheart/README.md

     - **word2vec - Skip-Gram Model**
     - Trained on a 5 000 000+ words model
         - Lets us predict the general mood of a sentence based on specific words the ML algorithm was trained to recognize and categorize
+- CI/CD:
+    - **GitHub Actions + Docker + Firebase Functions**
+        - The GitHub Action builds a docker image and pushes the changes to the Firebase Functions whenever a commit is pushed to master
+- Hosting:
+    - Azure Web App for Containers
+    - Azure Container Registry

 ### Useful Link(s)